PreviousPreviousHomeNext

 3. Explain the importance of:

-• the role of Charles Goodnight in the development of cattle ranching
+• Charles Goodnight in the development of cattle ranching

-• the role of the cowboy in the growth of cattle ranching
+• the work of the cowboy in the growth of cattle ranching

 • cow towns such as Abilene for the development of cattle ranching